3nol/how-to-git/01_commits/README.md

 ### Removing Commits

-Multiple commands around the notion of removing or reverting changes in a commit.
+Multiple commands exist around the notion of removing or reverting changes in a commit.
-Of course, these commands can be extensively configured on top.

 - `git reset <commit-hash> -- <path>` \
     Resets a file to another commit hash.